dcdeepesh/abm/README.md

 usage.
 The file can be named anything and the extension doesn't matter, even though the provided samples use the extension `.abm`.

-The ABM source code resembles assembly code, but technically is higher level that assembly.
+The ABM source code resembles assembly code, but technically is higher level than assembly.
 Therefore, it is more appropriate to call it an interpreted language that just resembles assembly code.

-Each line in an ABM source file contains an instruction and the argument to that instruction (if any), seperated by the first space.
+Each line in an ABM source file contains an instruction and the argument to that instruction (if any), separated by the first space.
 The lines are trimmed when being parsed, allowing the code to be indented as needed.
 Empty lines (and lines containing only whitespace) are skipped.
 Comments are not supported.

 The full instruction set for ABM can be found [in the ISA](docs/isa.md).